mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

   demo-app-image
 ```

 The app will once again appear at [http://localhost/](http://localhost/).
-The behavior will be identical to the previous version except that it uses fewer resources to serve file uploads.
+The behavior is identical to the previous version except that it uses fewer resources to serve file uploads.

 # Preparing your GCP Project